MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-application.md

              EntryPoint?    = A string between 1 and 256 characters in length, representing the  task handling the extension.
 This is normally the fully namespace-qualified name of a Windows Runtime type.
 If EntryPoint is not specified, the EntryPoint defined for the app is used instead.

              StartPage?     = Any valid URI or IRI (the non-ASCII version of a URI).
+See below for more details.
              ResourceGroup? = An alphanumeric string between 1 and 255 characters in length.
 Must begin with an alphabetic character. >

   <!-- Child elements -->